Our programs

 The success of Minga’s work in Peru over the past 22 years has made it a regional leader in sharing its model with grassroots groups, NGOs and government bodies throughout LAC.
 Through FICE (Institutional Strengthening for Strategic Communications), Minga helps organizations make their human rights and community development work more effective, inclusive, and sustainable.

-Since 2011, Minga has trained more than 300 leaders from the Dominican Republic, Peru, Panama, Ecuador, Colombia, and Guatemala, including 109 distinct indigenous groups.
+Since 2011, Minga has trained more than 300 leaders from the Dominican Republic, Peru, Panama, Ecuador, Colombia, and Guatemala, including 109 distinct indigenous groups:

-Communicate for sustainability.
+tick, complete, check-27406.jpg Communicate for sustainability.